-LUNCH is a newly launched seminar series on topics in philosophy, linguistics, cognitive science, mathematics, computer science and related fields of interest.
+LUNCH is a seminar series on topics in philosophy, linguistics, cognitive science, mathematics, computer science and related fields of interest.
 Our target audience is everyone at the Institute for Logic, Language, and Computation.

 We will provide a light lunch for those attending, and you're more than welcome to bring along your own lunch from home.